 We spent only an hour at the barracks.
 Some could easily spend hours in the vehicle storage building alone.

-When Bastogne was surrounded, this area of the perimeter was held by Easy Company, 506th Regiment, 101st Airborne Division.
+When Bastogne was surrounded, Easy Company, 506th Regiment, 101st Airborne Division, held this area of the perimeter.
 Easy Company is famous as the unit from the Band of Brothers television miniseries.
 Remnants of foxholes used by Easy Company can still be found in Bois Jacques.

 Prisoner of War Massacres

 During the battle German forces executed several hundred American POWs and Belgian civilians.

 Malmedy (Baugnez) Massacre

 One of the more famous incidents was the massacre of American POWs known as the Malmedy Massacre.
 The massacre did not occur in Malmedy, Belgium but in the nearby crossroads settlement of Baugnez.
 On December 17, 1944, a lead element of Joachim Piper’s 1st Waffen SS Regiment surprised and captured more than 100 Americans in a field artillery observation battalion at the Baugnez crossroads.
 It is unclear what prompted the SS to begin firing on the prisoners.
 When the shooting started, though, prisoners began running.
 Around 20 or so managed to escape.
 Eighty-five did not.

 The Germans did not discriminate.
 African-American POWs got equal treatment, if not worse.
 Also on December 17, 11 Black soldiers from the 333rd Field Artillery Battalion (the same unit that provided fire support in Bastogne) were captured near the hamlet of Wereth, Belgium.
 Waffen SS, soldiers from conquered territories who volunteered to fight for Germany and were particularly nasty Nazis, tortured and murdered them.